urbanriskmap/cognicity-api-docs/source/includes/chatbot_api/_twitter.md

 {}
 ```

-This endpoint responds to a twitter Webhook message event.
+This endpoint responds to a Twitter webhook message event.
 See twitter [documentation](https://developers.twitter.com/docs/messenger-platform/getting-started/webhook-setup/) for more details.

 #### HTTP Request